 “We must learn to distinguish between what is merely important and what is wildly important.
 A wildly important goal carries serious consequences.
 Failure to achieve these goals renders all other achievements relatively inconsequential.”
 Steven Covey.

 But let’s say the student was driven to do this sheroic act for more complicated reasons than meet the eye.
 Perhaps she simply is, by nature, a high achiever.
 Or craves praise.
 Or felt safer outside in the dark of night than in her own house under these circumstances.
-What if the teacher had focused on the wildly Important and asked the student what strengths she called on to solve this problem of getting her homework done under extreme, adverse conditions?
-What if he asked her if she could identify some of those strengths to call on in other challenging situations so that she could see the fullness of herself – the strengths she already has and brings to the world?
+What if the teacher had focused on the wildly Important?
+What if he asked the student what strengths she called on to solve this problem of getting her homework done under extreme, adverse conditions?
+What if he asked her if she could identify some of those strengths to call on in other challenging situations so that she could see the fullness of herself – the strengths -- the grit -- she already has and brings to the world?

 We need to help students understand what they do well so that they can intentionally practice these habits.

-An AP coaching client I worked with we’ll call Celia, had an epiphany during a professional development workshop: “I identified and made myself aware of my biggest dream: To make our school a place where we heal before we teach and truly engage children in critical thinking, and have excitement about learning.”
+Celia, a seasoned AP leader I was coaching, had an epiphany during a professional development workshop: “I identified and made myself aware of my biggest dream: To make our school a place where we heal before we teach and truly engage children in critical thinking, and have excitement about learning.”